0xspade/Automated-Scanner/README.md

 # Future Tools to be added
 * Install Script
 >Thanks to [@sumgr0](https://twitter.com/sumgr0)

+* Another Vhost Scanner
+>Thinking about gobuster or codingo's VHost Scan

 * A Param Miner like tool
 >A parameter bruteforcer, maybe [parameth](https://github.com/mak-/parameth) will do.